 For children (under 18 years old) with one or both parents in Sweden, or children accompanying a parent to Sweden:

-- Two fully completed and signed application forms, form no. 133011, Application for a permit for family members of employees, visiting researchers, athletes and self-employed persons.
+- One fully completed and signed application forms, form no. 133011, Application for a permit for family members of employees, visiting researchers, athletes and self-employed persons.
 The application should be signed by one of the guardians.

 - A photocopy of the identity page of the passport.